What is Commingling Funds & How Can Lawyers Avoid It?

 - Designating the account specifically as a trust account

-While some law firms may only need one single trust account to handle all client funds, for larger firms or those firms that handle complex legal matters, opening separate trust accounts for each client may be appropriate.
-Practicing detailed and regular trust accounting can also avoid this risk as well.
+While some law firms may only need one single trust account to handle all client funds, opening separate trust accounts for each client may be appropriate for larger firms or those that handle complex legal matters.
+Practicing detailed and regular trust accounting can avoid this risk as well.

-Payments from a trust account can generally be made to pay the costs and expenses of a client's case, to pay settlement proceeds, or to pay the lawyer's earned and undisputed fees.
-However, law firms are permitted to also deposit personal or business funds into a trust account to open the account or to cover account expenses, such as maintenance fees, since those expenses may not be paid from client or third-party funds.
+Payments from a trust account can generally be made to pay the costs and expenses of a client's case, settlement proceeds, or the lawyer's earned undisputed fees.
+However, law firms are permitted to deposit personal or business funds into a trust account.
+This is often done to either open the account or to cover account expenses, such as maintenance fees, since those expenses may not be paid from the client or third-party funds.

-You should always avoid disbursing uncleared funds from a trust account, since it runs the risk that those uncleared funds are never collected by your bank, which can lead either to you disbursing funds that legally belong to another client or party or your trust account being hit with insufficient funds.
+You should always avoid disbursing uncleared funds from a trust account.
+This runs the risk of preventing those uncleared funds from being collected by your bank, which can lead to you disbursing funds that legally belong to another client or party, or your trust account being hit with insufficient funds.

-State bar trust accounting rules usually require keeping a general ledger for an account, as well as separate client ledgers if more than one client's or third party's funds are kept in an account.
+State bar trust accounting rules usually require you to keep a general ledger for an account, as well as separate client ledgers if more than one client's or third party's funds are held in an account.
 These ledgers must be regularly reconciled against the account statements you receive from the bank.

-You can use paper bookkeeping or Excel spreadsheets to keep track of your trust accounting, but specialized trust accounting software can make the process considerably easier.
+You can use paper bookkeeping or Excel spreadsheets to keep track of your trust accounting, but specialized trust accounting software can make the process considerably more manageable.

-If your firm uses electronic payment processing, it can prove extremely helpful to work with a payment processor dedicated to serving lawyers.
-Legal-specific processors who work with law firms will often have the capability to separate earned and unearned fees and to charge payment processing costs to your operating account rather than deducting it from client or third-party funds coming out of the trust account.
+If your firm uses electronic payment processing, it can prove extremely helpful to work with a payment processor designed specifically for the legal industry.
+Legal-specific payment processors will often be able to separate earned and unearned fees and charge payment processing costs to your operating account, rather than deducting it from the client or third-party funds from the trust account.

 Lawyers have a legal and ethical obligation to perform accurate trust accounting to avoid the risk of commingling client funds.
-If you have questions about trust accounting or are looking at solutions to help you appropriately handle client and third-party funds, we’ll be glad to help.
-Contact LawPay to learn how we can help you safeguard your fiduciary duties and assist you with preventing the commingling of funds.
+We built LawPay with input from bar association partners and their ethics committees to ensure all credit card, debit card, and eCheck payments are processed in compliance with lawyer trust accounting rules.
+We know there are severe consequences for trust account violations, which is why we're committed to keeping you compliant.
+Contact LawPay to learn how we can help you safeguard your fiduciary duties and prevent the commingling of funds.